Practice Policies & Patient Information

 All GP practices are required to declare the mean earnings (i.e. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Hawkesley Medical Practice in the last financial year was £40,766 before tax and National Insurance.
 This is for 2 full time GPs, 2 part time GPs and 0 locum GPs who worked in the practice for longer than six months.

 Hawkesley Medical Practice Policy on the Prescription of ‘Bridging Hormones’ Whilst Awaiting Specialist Review in a Gender Identity Clinic